RaccoonlabDev/docs/doc/airspeed/README.md

 ## 8. UAV usage example

-This node has been tested several timers on VTOL application.
+This node has been tested several times on VTOL application.

 Here you may see the screenshot from the log from the real flight in FW mode.